 With a Biblical and Theological Studies Concentration, students are able to build on this introduction and pursue in-depth biblical study, as well as systematic and historical theological study, drawing in particular on the riches of the Reformed heritage and its encounter with other views.
-Students will typically begin their study in the concentration surveying the history of Christianity, and also learning the principles and history of biblical interpretation (Hermeneutics).
-Then they will have the opportunity for a close study of an Old Testament or New Testament corpus (Pentateuch or Pauline Literature), as well as a closer examination of historic and Reformed Christian doctrines (Doctrinal Studies I or II).
+Students will typically begin their study in the concentration by learning the principles and history of biblical interpretation (Hermeneutics) and examining the biblical basis for the life-sustaining doctrine of grace, in conversation with other views (Reformed Doctrine and Life).
+Then they will have the opportunity for a close textual and theological study of an Old Testament or New Testament corpus (Genesis and Torah or Pauline Literature), as well as a survey of the Spirits guidance of the church over the centuries (History of Christianity I and II).
 Students will also study Apologetics, equipping them to defend the faith in today's world, with both intellectual rigor and interpersonal compassion.
 For their summative experience in the concentration, students will participate in three advanced seminars, engaging exciting areas of current scholarship in biblical and theological studies.
 Thus, throughout their four years, students will be equipped to rightly handle the word of truth, to meet contemporary challenges, and to understand the difference theology makes for our service in the church and the world.
 Most of all, we seek by this study to know God better, and thus to be better ambassadors for Christ in a broken world.